urschrei/convertbng/README.md

 [![Build Status](https://travis-ci.org/urschrei/convertbng.png?branch=master)](https://travis-ci.org/urschrei/convertbng)
 #Description
-A utility library for converting longitude and latitude coordinates into British National Grid ([epsg:27700](http://spatialreference.org/ref/epsg/osgb-1936-british-national-grid/)) coordinates.
+A proof-of-concept utility library for converting longitude and latitude coordinates into British National Grid ([epsg:27700](http://spatialreference.org/ref/epsg/osgb-1936-british-national-grid/)) coordinates.
-Conversion is handled by a Rust binary, and is quite fast.
+Conversion is handled by a [Rust binary](https://github.com/urschrei/rust_bng), and is quite fast.
 Some not-very-thorough tests can be found [here](https://github.com/urschrei/rust_bng/blob/master/rust_BNG.ipynb).

+## Implementation
+The main detail of interest is the FFI interface between Python and Rust, the Python side of which can be found [here](https://github.com/urschrei/convertbng/blob/master/convertbng/util.py#L62-L117), and the Rust side of which can be found [here](https://github.com/urschrei/rust_bng/blob/master/src/lib.rs#L369-L441).
+The [ctypes](https://docs.python.org/2/library/ctypes.html) library expects C-compatible data structures, which we define in Rust [here](https://github.com/urschrei/rust_bng/blob/master/src/lib.rs#L42-L58).
+We then define methods on the `Array` struct, [here](https://github.com/urschrei/rust_bng/blob/master/src/lib.rs#L66-L92), which allow us to receive and return data across the FFI boundary.
+Finally, we refer to the Rust conversion functions from the Python library [here](https://github.com/urschrei/convertbng/blob/master/convertbng/util.py#L125-L134).
+Note the `errcheck` assignments, which convert the Rust data structures to tuple lists.

 #Installation
 `pip install convertbng`